Deperdussin 1910 monoplane: Background

 Aéroplanes Deperdussin was established in 1909 by the silk broker Armand Deperdussin with Louis Béchereau acting as the technical director.
 The first product of their aircraft works at Laon was a canard configuration design, which was not a success.
 The 1910 monoplane was their first successful design.
-The prototype was first flown by Guillaume Busson at Issy-les-Moulineaux in October 1910, possibly powered by a water-cooled inline four-cylinder Clerget engine.
+The prototype was first flown by Guillaume Busson at Issy-les-Moulineaux in October 1910, powered by a water-cooled inline four-cylinder Clerget engine.

 Design and development

 Deperdussin Type A, Norsk Teknisk Museum.